The minimum requirement for the majority of our taught postgraduate programmes is an undergraduate Honours degree.

 You can find more details on our English Language requirements page.

-You can find more details in our How to Apply pages.
+You can find more details in our Taught postgraduate application process pages.